 The step is already at an advanced stage of implementation, and a system is in place that provides feedback for learning how to further refine or develop documents, processes, practices or procedures.

 The step is in the process of being designed – or a plan has been developed and is currently being implemented.

 There are documents showing that the step or initiative is being addressed.

 People in the organisation are openly talking about the step.

 There is no current intention to implement or develop the step.

 The results of the BICI will provide a clear indication of the extent to which innovation has been intentionally implemented as part of the organisational culture.
 These then provide a pathway for the planning for and implementation of innovation strategies.
 So we recommend administering the BICI at the commencement of an innovation strategy.
-This establishes a benchmark which can be re-assessed be re-administering the BICI periodically - every 12 to 18 months.
+This establishes a benchmark which can be re-assessed by re-administering the BICI periodically - every 12 to 18 months.

 Administration of the BICI

 For groups in single organisations, participants access the questionnaire via a link provided in an email.
 Results are provided by the Applied Innovation Centre in a brief report.
-A personal presentation of the report by an AIC consultant is included in the fee.

 Single participants currently access the questionnaire in the same way.
 However, after paying the required fee, they will be able to access a link via the Applied Innovation Centre website and receive an immediate report in their email inbox.